-The sculpture features The Hector which set sail from Loch Broom in July 1773 with 189 people, mostly Highlanders, on board.
+The sculpture features The Hector which set sail from Loch Broom in late June 1773 with 189 people, mostly Highlanders.

 A stone taken from the shores of the loch is crafted into the design with the Gaelic inscription reading “forever friends.”

 The timber base is made from a piece of recovered elm felled in the garden of the Palace of Holyroodhouse.

 The sculpture will be presented by Economy Secretary Keith Brown at a Scottish Government reception in Ottawa to mark the links between Scotland and Canada.

 Cabinet Secretary for Economy, Jobs and Fair Work, Keith Brown, said: “The 150th anniversary is an incredibly special year for Canadians.
 It is an event that symbolises what it means to be Canadian today and celebrates the proud diversity of the country.

 “Scotland’s links with Canada endure for 150 years and more.
 It is a relationship marked by family links, a shared culture and collaboration across education and trade.